 • counselling logs completed by the health care staff

 • telephone interview to the third sector agents

-• the frequency and contents of physical activity counselling
+• the frequency and contents of PA counselling

 • the frequency of using PAP

-• the frequency of documenting physical activity counselling in the patient records
+• the frequency of documenting PA counselling in the patient records

 • collaboration between counselling providers

-Process evaluation is based on the meeting minutes of the responsible teams and tutor meetings.
-They will help to explain the underlying factors promoting or preventing change.
+Process evaluation was based on the meeting minutes of the responsible teams and tutor meetings.
+They helped to explain the underlying factors promoting or preventing change.